petalframework/petal_components/README.md

 We have a fresh [Phoenix boilerplate template](https://github.com/petalframework/petal_boilerplate) with Petal Components ready to go if you would like to get your hands dirty.

+## VSCode Snippets Extension

+Install our [VSCode extension](https://marketplace.visualstudio.com/items?itemName=petalframework.vscode-petal-components-snippets&ssr=false#overview) to gain access to 65+ snippets for all of the components.

 ## Roadmap

 ### Layout